gca-research-group/tee-compartimentalisation-study-case/README.md

 <img src="./figs/EAIwithATT.png" alt="Enterprise Application Integration with Data Protection" width="400">

-*Figure 2: Enterprise Application Integration with Data Protection.
-(Author: Carlos Molina-Jimenez)*
+*Figure 2: Enterprise Application Integration with Data Protection.*
+*Author: Carlos Molina-Jimenez, Computer Lab, University of Cambridge.
+CAMB project.*

 In the figure 2, we use the following notation: the applications (store, taxi, and messaging services) execute on conventional platforms, represented by the "env" boxes with single lines.
 The attestable (att) is depicted by a double-lined box to indicate that it provides an execution environment that guarantees data protection.
 The EAI is deployed and executed inside the attestable to protect the data provided by the applications.
 It's important to note that the EAI acts as a client of the three servers (store, taxi, and messaging) and is programmed to periodically make requests.